 The framework for the management of potential impacts from development within the master planned area is provided by existing federal and state statutory requirements and environmental management measures.
 These statutory requirements and other environmental management measures will continue to manage environmental impacts within the master planned area.
 The Planning and Environment Analysis considered the existing federal and state legislation, state and local planning instruments, operational environmental management measures and approval processes, in managing potential impacts on social and environmental values from development.

-The master plan adopts an approach for managing potential impacts from development within the master planned area by considering which will be achieved by implementing the environmental management hierarchy of avoid, mitigate and/or offset through existing legislation and state and local planning instruments.
+The master plan adopts an approach for managing potential impacts from development within the master planned area by supporting the environmental management hierarchy of avoid, minimise, mitigate, offset applied to development assessment outlined in existing legislation and state and local planning instruments.